miree/gvi/README.md

  - examples/serv: Run an instance of the serv risc-v cpu.
  - examples/ibex: Run an instance of a more performant risc-v cpu.
  - examples/hazard3: Run an instance of yet another risc-v cpu.
+ - examples/picorv32_soc: A slightly more complex example with yet another risc-v CPU.
+The CPU has a custom wishbone wrapper for data and instruction bus and runs a firmware stored in memory that calculates digits of PI and writes these digits onto a pseudo UARD device that ends up in a text file in the simulation directory (`cpu_output.txt`).
  - examples/wr-cores: Run an instance of the WhiteRabbit core, [build instructions are here](examples/wr-cores/README.md)
  - examples/vhdl_verilog_mixed: Demonstrate a fully mixed language design.
 VHDL implementation, Verilog implementation, and Verilog instantiating VHDL entity running together in the same testbench.
 This is possible because GHDL can convert VHDL code into Verilog code using its synthesis capabilities (only tested with GHDL version 4).